scottyschup/ruby-curriculum/meta/course-preliminaries.md

 * [Course rules](course-rules.md)

 ## Building logistics
-* office open 24/7
+* Office is open 24/7.
-* All students get keys to the office
+* All students get keys to the office.
-  * $20 deducted from deposit if you don't return yours
+  * $20 deducted from deposit if you don't return yours.
 * Shower
-  * Closest Gyms
-    * Crunch Fitness
+  * Closest gyms are Crunch Fitness and YMCA.
-    * YMCA
 * Wireless
-  * Network
   * Temporarily use Eucharist network.
 Password is "We give thanks".
-  * Don't torrent files, or none of us can use the internet
+  * Don't torrent files, or none of us can use the internet.
-* When garbage fills, tie up bag and bring downstairs
+* When garbage fills, tie up bag and bring downstairs.
-  * Do NOT throw loose garbage in bins.
+  * Do NOT throw loose garbage into curbside bins.
-  * Remember to tie up all garbage; no one likes flies.
+  * Remember to tie up all garbage before placing in the curbside bins; no one likes flies.
-  * TODO: acquire trashcans
 * Cleaning
   * Always clean dishes immediately.
   * Once a week, a pair is responsible for cleaning the kitchen.
   * TODO: makeup cleaning schedule
-* Don't open the back door
+* Don't open the back door!
-  * Triggers burglar alarm
-  * $200 fine
+  * It triggers a burglar alarm; security company charges $200 for false alarms, which will be passed on to you :-)
-* Back office is for office use; please don't use it
+* Back office is for office use; please don't use it.

 ## Schedule
 * 09:00am-11:00am: Instruction